CodeRulerNo1/AirlineNeuralNetwork/README.md

 This project is a neural network model designed to predict airline profitability based on multiple factors.
 In the airline industry, maximizing profitability is a complex challenge influenced by multiple operational and financial factors.
 Given historical flight performance data, your task is to develop a machine learning model that accurately predicts profit (USD) for each flight based on features.
 ## Web App
-It predicts profit by taking input which is comma seperated [app link](http://127.0.0.1:5000)
+It predicts profit by taking a single record as input by using one of the trained model (comma seperated)

+[app link](http://127.0.0.1:5000)
 ## Documentation
 **1. Objective**